- [Standard half-size 80/40-10 mtr configuration]

 Figure 9: Principle circuit diagram

-Nominal dimensions and component values for 80-10 and 40-10 end-feds are given below.
+Nominal dimensions and component values for 80-10 and 40-10 end-feds are given below (also see ref.
+7 for a discussion on lengths).
 I used multi-strand AWG #14 THNN wire (1.6 mm Ø) from the DYI store for the antenna, and AWG #20 (0.8 mm Ø) enameled copper wire for the transformer and the coil.

 Figure 10: Nominal dimensions of the multi-band end-fed antenna